NVentimiglia/TDAmeritrade.DotNetCore/README.md

 1) Update UserSecrets with a entropy key.
 This ensure the saved security token is secure.
 [UserSecrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows)
 3) Run the console app, this will prompt you for a consumer key.
 This is located under [MyApps](https://developer.tdameritrade.com/user/me/apps)
-4) Sign in using the web browser.
+4) Sign in using the opened web browser.
 Copy the code (?code={code}) from the returned website upon completion.
 5) Input the code into the console app.
 6) This will write a security file (TDAmeritradeKey).
 Place it in the runtime root when needed.